Gbps/nitefury-openocd-flashing-guide/README.md

 # Notes About Flashing (JTAG vs. PCIe)

 These boards have two main methods for flashing a bitstream to the device.
 The first method is flashing over JTAG, which requires hooking up a JTAG setup as seen above.
 In this guide we will use OpenOCD to communicate with the SPI flash chip over JTAG.
-While this isn't the fastest mechanism, it is capable of flashing the default project in 2 minutes 30 seconds on my machine, which is much faster than the typical Vivado flash.
+While this isn't the fastest mechanism, it is capable of flashing the default project in less than 2 minutes on my machine, which is much faster than the typical Vivado flash.

 **You can also flash the device over PCIe only when a compatible bitstream is active.** A compatible bitstream is one which is specifically built to use its PCIe IP block to expose the internal SPI flash as a PCIe resource to the OS.
 This allows a usermode flasher application to map the on-board SPI and flash a new bitstream.
 The Nitefury II project comes with a [spi-loader](https://github.com/RHSResearchLLC/NiteFury-and-LiteFury/tree/master/spi-loader) project which allows flashing from a Linux machine over PCIe.